 Understanding why one seems to be losing one's faith may be prerequisite to finding it again.
 Dr. Vitz, a professor of psychology at New York University, became an atheist in college.
 He presents an amusing and relevant account of why this happened.
 He remained an atheist-skeptic until his late thirties, when he came back to faith, as he says, "...much to my surprise, in the very secular environment of academic psychology in New York City."
-Listen or download the audio of this presentation.

 The philosopher Blaise Pascal formulated a famous argument for belief in the existence of God called "The Wager", which Dr. Samples discusses in this article, "The Wager: Gambling on God".

 Dr. Hugh Ross presents scholarly, in-depth evidence supporting the rationality of faith in God in Design Evidences in the Cosmos.
 Elsewhere he says, "The more astronomers learn about the origin and development of the universe, the more evidence they accumulate for the God of the Bible.

 "Ironically, those who fought hardest against God as the explanation for the cosmos often were the ones whose work provided the most powerful new evidence for Him.
 Today, with the measuring of the creation has come the scientific equipment to make a positive identification of the Creator.